Azure/cyclecloud-slurm-workspace/README.md

 # Azure CycleCloud Workspace for Slurm

 Azure CycleCloud Workspace for Slurm is a new solution that simplifies and streamlines the creation and management of Slurm clusters on Azure.
-Azure CycleCloud Workspace for Slurm is an Azure marketplace solution template that allows users to easily create and configure pre-defined Slurm clusters with Azure CycleCloud, without requiring any prior knowledge of the cloud or Slurm.
-Slurm clusters will be pre-configured with PMix v4, Pyxis and enroot to support containerized AI Slurm jobs.
-Users can access the provisioned login node using SSH or Visual Studio Code to perform common tasks like submitting and managing Slurm jobs.
+Azure CycleCloud Workspace for Slurm is an Azure marketplace solution template that allows users to easily create and configure pre-defined Slurm clusters with Azure CycleCloud without requiring any prior knowledge of the cloud or Slurm.
+Slurm clusters will be pre-configured with PMix v4, Pyxis, and enroot to support containerized AI Slurm jobs.
+Users can access the provisioned login node using SSH or Visual Studio Code to perform common tasks such as submitting and managing Slurm jobs.

 Refer to [the Azure CycleCloud product documentation](https://learn.microsoft.com/azure/cyclecloud/overview-ccws) for more details.

-Azure CycleCloud Workspace for Slurm, based on the options choosen will deploy the following resources in your Azure subscription as described in the architecture below.
+Azure CycleCloud Workspace for Slurm will deploy the following resources in your Azure subscription as shown in the architecture below.
 - a VNET and subnets to host CycleCloud, compute, Bastion and storage,
-- a VM with CycleCloud pre-configured, and a System Managed Identity with the right roles granted to create resources,
+- a VM with CycleCloud pre-configured and a System Managed Identity with the proper roles assigned to create resources,
 - a Network Security Group with rules defined and attached to the subnets,
 - a storage account used by CycleCloud,
-- optionaly an Azure Bastion and it's public IP,
+- (optionally) an Azure Bastion and its public IP,
-- optionaly a NAT Gateway and it's public IP in order to provide outbound connectivity,
+- (optionally) a NAT Gateway and its public IP in order to provide outbound connectivity,
-- optionaly an Azure NetApp files account, pool and volume and it's subnet,
+- (optionally) an Azure NetApp Files account, pool, and volume and its subnet,
-- optionaly an Azure Managed Filesystem and it's subnet,
+- (optionally) an Azure Managed Filesystem and its subnet, and
-- optionaly a VNET Peering to a provided hub VNET
+- (optionally) a VNET Peering to a provided hub VNET

 <img src="./images/architecture.png" width="100%">